SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## C

+- [MrOz59/Hermes-KMS](https://github.com/MrOz59/Hermes-KMS) - Linux DRM/KMS virtual display driver — streams the compositor's scanout zero-copy as a DMA-BUF straight into a hardware encoder.
+An EVDI alternative for low-latency screen capture (used by Hermes).
 - [awesometic/realtek-r8152-dkms](https://github.com/awesometic/realtek-r8152-dkms) - A DKMS package for easy use of Realtek r8152 driver, which supports Realtek USB NICs including RTL8156 (2.5 GbE) and RTL8157 (5 GbE)
 - [pocketpy/pocketpy](https://github.com/pocketpy/pocketpy) - Portable Python 3.x Interpreter in Modern C for Game Scripting
 - [TryQuiet/quiet](https://github.com/TryQuiet/quiet) - A private, p2p alternative to Slack and Discord built on Tor & IPFS